-Strawberry Lemon Rosé Sangria is a light and refreshing alcoholic drink to make for a crowd.
+Strawberry lemon rosé sangria is a light and refreshing alcoholic beverage to make for a crowd.
 Filled with strawberries and lemons, this sangria is easy to make and perfect for spring.

 You'll love this sangria recipe because it's quick and easy, requiring only a few simple ingredients.
 Plus, it's great for a Sunday brunch with friends, or an evening barbecue on the patio.

 Choosing the right wine

-You don't have to be an expert to choose the right wine for a sangria?
-While I am far from being an expert in wine, I know what I like and don’t like.
-When using wine in any recipe, you’ll want to choose a wine that you would enjoy by itself.
+You don't have to be an expert to choose the right wine for this recipe.
+When using wine in any recipe, you'll want to choose a wine that you would enjoy on its own.

 Just because you're adding more ingredients to your sangria doesn't mean they will cover up the flavor of a bad tasting wine.
 On the same note, a sangria recipe doesn't require the most expensive wine you can afford.

-Guess what.
-Any $10-20 bottle of grocery store wine that you enjoy will work perfectly.
-The most important point to take away from all of this is – use a wine that you LIKE!
+Any $10-20 bottle of grocery store wine that you enjoy will work.
+The most important point to take away from all of this is - use a wine that you like!

-If it’s not a rosé, that’s okay too.
-A moscato, pinot grigio, or riesling would also make a great choice.
+If it's not a rosé, that's okay too.
+Moscato, pinot grigio, or riesling would also make a great choice.

 Once you get the hang of making sangria, it's easy to customize with your favorite fruits.
 Try using the same amounts of different fruits, like peaches, raspberries, or oranges.